 You could check all 140 category boxes on the Google Ads online interface, or you could follow the instructions below to prohibit your ads from displaying across all app categories in a few simple steps.

-After opening your Google Ads account in Google Ads Editor, download your recent changes from the online interface by clicking “Get Recent Data”.
+After opening your Google Ads account in Google Ads Editor, download your recent changes from the online interface by clicking “Get Recent Changes”.

-From the account level, select “Add negative mobile app category” at the top of your screen and “Negative campaign-level mobile app category” from the dropdown menu.
+From the account level, select “Mobile app categories, negative” on the lower left-hand side of your screen, then select “Add negative mobile app category” at the top of your screen, and “Negative campaign-level mobile app category” from the dropdown menu.

 Select the campaigns for which you want to exclude mobile app placements.